For those new to this website:

 Tamara Rubin is a multiple-federal-award-winning independent advocate for childhood Lead poisoning prevention and consumer goods safety, and a documentary filmmaker.
 She is also a mother of Lead-poisoned children (two of her sons were acutely Lead-poisoned in 2005).
 Since 2009, Tamara has been using XRF technology (a scientific method used by the U.S. Consumer Product Safety Commission) to test consumer goods for toxicants (specifically heavy metals — including Lead, Cadmium, Mercury, Antimony, and Arsenic).
 Tamara’s work was featured in Consumer Reports Magazine in February 2023 (March 2023 print edition).

 - It is rare to find coatings on modern stainless water bottles that test positive for Lead and Arsenic.

-- Most modern (in the past 10 years) water bottle coatings that I have tested have been negative for all of the primary heavy metal toxicants I look for in my work (Lead, Mercury, Cadmium, Arsenic & Antimony.)
+- Most modern (in the past 10 years) water bottle coatings I have tested have been negative for all of the primary heavy metal toxicants I look for in my work (Lead, Mercury, Cadmium, Arsenic, and Antimony).

 - This water bottle is an exception.

 - While the metal of the bottle itself is negative for these toxicants, the green and red lettering test positive for high levels of both Lead and Arsenic.
 As expected (given the findings of these metals), the areas with more layers of color (a thicker application of the colored coating material) test positive for higher levels of Lead and Arsenic.

 - This is also concerning because the paint is worn in many places on the bottle.
 If a coating like this wears, logically it is most likely wearing off onto the hands (and into the environment) of the user.

 The manufacturer of this product was made aware of these findings last year (November 2019) and it is my understanding that they are working to correct the problem.